 The gated Glade Springs resort community, which includes three championship golf courses, is located in and adjacent to Shady Spring.
 Little Beaver State Park, a 562-acre public preserve renowned for its hiking and biking, is located just outside the community.

 Shady Spring also lends its name to the surrounding magisterial district, which includes the communities of Grandview, Cool Ridge, White Oak, Daniels, Beaver, and Ghent.
-Flat Top Lake, a gated residential community is located in the southern district near Winterplace Ski Resort.
+Flat Top Lake, a gated residential community, is located in the southern district near Winterplace Ski Resort.

 History

-After 1785, when the last native groups relinquished their claim to western Virginia, the area began to be settled by Europeans.
-An inn and tavern were developed nearby by the Hull Brothers in 1832, and soon after the Virginia Assembly provided for the organization of two primitive turnpikes, wagon roads that were to converge at the spring—the Giles, Fayette, and Kanawha Turnpike and the Raleigh, Wythe, and Grayson Turnpike.
+After 1785, when the last native peoples relinquished their claim to western Virginia, the area began to be settled by Europeans.
+An inn and tavern were developed nearby by the Hull Brothers in 1832, and soon after, the Virginia Assembly provided for the organization of two primitive turnpikes, wagon roads that were to converge at the spring—the Giles, Fayette, and Kanawha Turnpike and the Raleigh, Wythe, and Grayson Turnpike.

 Rutherford B. Hayes visited the area during the Civil War and described the spring as remarkably large.
 "The water gushes out copiously, runs on the surface a few rods, and runs again into the earth,” he said.